icons8/lunacy-docs/docs/components.md

         url: '/styling'
 ---

-**Components** are reusable objects or groups of objects that make your designs consistent and your life easier.
+**Components** are reusable layers or groups of layers that make your designs consistent and your life easier.

 When working with components you should understand the idea of **main components** and **component instances**.
 For example, when you are designing a UI, you can create a button component (that will be a main component) and then add identical buttons (component instances) wherever you need them with just a click.
 If you later decide to change the size, shape or the color of your buttons, you'll need to modify only the main component, and the changes will immediately apply to all the instances.
 Moreover, you can also change the text on one or even all instances.
 That will be an **override**.
 We will discuss overrides later in this section.